Sally: What was Patrick born?

-- Friends, in the episode "The One with the Dozen Lasagnas", Rachel's boyfriend, Paolo tries to seduce Phoebe when he's naked on her massage table.
-She later tells the gang: "boy scouts could have camped under there."
+- Friends, in the episode "The One with the Dozen Lasagnas", Rachel's boyfriend, Paolo tries to seduce Phoebe when he's naked on her massage table, hidden only by a towel.
+She later tells the gang: "Boy scouts could have camped under there."

 - The Young Ones episode "Nasty" may possibly qualify for this trope - "Argh!
 Neil!
 How are you holding that flower pot up?"